EPC 2026 Explained

 You will need a new EPC in 2026 if:

-- You are switching mortgage products and the lender requests an updated EPC
+• You are switching mortgage products and a lender requests an updated EPC

-If none of the above apply and your EPC is still within its 10-year validity, you are not legally required to replace it — but that doesn’t always mean you shouldn’t.
+If none of the above apply and your EPC is still within its 10-year validity, you are not legally required to replace it — but that does not always mean it is the best option.

 Why Updating an EPC Early Can Be a Smart Move

-Even if your EPC is still valid, many homeowners choose to update it in 2026 because:
+Even where an EPC is still valid, many property owners choose to update it in 2026 because:

-- The original EPC no longer reflects the property accurately
+• The existing EPC no longer reflects the property accurately

 EPC Ratings and Landlords in 2026